Air Corporate

 Follow Immigration Guidelines

 Adhere strictly to the guidelines provided by the Hong Kong Immigration Department.
-Ensure that the application form ID 997 is filled out correctly and all instructions are followed.
+Ensure that the application form ID 997 is completed correctly and that all instructions are followed.

 Submit in Advance